Gemini Deep Research Workflow: Fresh-Data Briefs in ~45 Minutes

 • Not exporting to Docs.
 The chat output gets lost; the Doc gets read and shared.

 • Trusting citations without clicking through.
-Deep Research sometimes invents plausible URLs.
+Deep Research sometimes produces plausible-looking URLs that don’t support the claim.

-• Letting the polished prose convince you the analysis is solid.
-Pretty prose is the most common LLM deception.
+• Letting polished prose convince you the analysis is solid.
+Pretty prose is the most common LLM tell.

 Advanced tips